langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 ### Tool calling

 Tools are useful whenever you want an agent to interact with external systems.
 External systems (e.g., APIs) often require a particular input schema or payload, rather than natural language.
-When we bind an API, for example, as a tool we give the model awareness of the required input schema.
+When we bind an API, for example, as a tool, we give the model awareness of the required input schema.
 The model will choose to call a tool based upon the natural language input from the user and it will return an output that adheres to the tool's required schema.

 [Many LLM providers support tool calling](https://python.langchain.com/docs/integrations/chat/) and [tool calling interface](https://blog.langchain.dev/improving-core-tool-interfaces-and-docs-in-langchain/) in LangChain is simple: you can simply pass any Python `function` into `ChatModel.bind_tools(function)`.